systemd/systemd/docs/CODING_STYLE.md

   `O_NONBLOCK` has a benefit: it bypasses any mandatory lock that might be in effect on the regular file.
 If in doubt consider turning off `O_NONBLOCK` again after opening.

+## Memory Allocation

+- Always check OOM.
+There is no excuse.
+In program code, you can use `log_oom()` for then printing a short message, but not in "library" code.

+- Avoid fixed-size string buffers, unless you really know the maximum size and that maximum size is small.
+They are a source of errors, since they possibly result in truncated strings.
+It is often nicer to use dynamic memory, `alloca()` or VLAs.
+If you do allocate fixed-size strings on the stack, then it is probably only OK if you either use a maximum size such as `LINE_MAX`, or count in detail the maximum size a string can have. (`DECIMAL_STR_MAX` and `DECIMAL_STR_WIDTH` macros are your friends for this!)

+  Or in other words, if you use `char buf[256]` then you are likely doing something wrong!

+- Make use of `_cleanup_free_` and friends.
+It makes your code much nicer to read (and shorter)!

+- Use `alloca()`, but never forget that it is not OK to invoke `alloca()` within a loop or within function call parameters. `alloca()` memory is released at the end of a function, and not at the end of a `{}` block.
+Thus, if you invoke it in a loop, you keep increasing the stack pointer without ever releasing memory again.
+(VLAs have better behavior in this case, so consider using them as an alternative.)
+Regarding not using `alloca()` within function parameters, see the BUGS section of the `alloca(3)` man page.

+- If you want to concatenate two or more strings, consider using `strjoina()` or `strjoin()` rather than `asprintf()`, as the latter is a lot slower.
+This matters particularly in inner loops (but note that `strjoina()` cannot be used there).

 ## Types